-This is a short guide on home foundation maintenance in Southern California.
+This is a short guide on home foundation maintenance in Los Angeles.
 Maintaining a foundation does not require a lot of work, but it is important to follow these steps to maintain your home structural integrity for many years and to save unnecessary expenses down the line.

 Other maintenance issues: